 - Assign manuscripts to editors and peer reviewers

-- Maintain a database of peer reviewers that all of your editors can pull from
+- Maintain a database of peer reviewers

 Being able to handle all journal work on the same platform and automate recurring tasks will help your team stay aligned and move quickly.
-With the right software your editors may even be able to eliminate the need to communicate via separate email accounts.
+With software, your editors may even be able to eliminate the need to communicate via separate email accounts.
 For example, using Scholastica, editors can start Discussions associated with the manuscript they are working on, and can send Discussions to fellow editors, authors, or reviewers.
 The original Discussion message and all responses are then stored in Scholastica, and can be accessed by all editors.
 Recipients receive Discussions to their email and can reply via email or via Scholastica.
 Thus, with tools like Discussions, if your team wants you can eliminate the need to use email for manuscript-related communication all together.
 The more centrally stored your communication is on your software platform, the better.

 The key to using software to centralize journal work and communication is to make sure your team is using your software platform for as much (ideally all) of your peer review process as possible.
 If you’re not sure whether you’re getting the most out of your software or you’re just starting to use it, schedule a training with your software provider to walk through the system.
 They’ll be able to help you determine the best way to apply your editorial workflow to your software so you don’t have to work between it and other online tools.
 Here at Scholastica, we always offer free trainings.

-Once your team is managing all journal work in a central software system you’ll be able to start to get a high-level overview of what everyone is working on.
+Once your team is managing all journal work in a central system you’ll be able to start to get a high-level overview of what everyone is working on.
 Your software should offer you a window into how manuscripts are moving through peer review on a journal-wide level.
 To see this in Scholastica, editors can just log into the platform and view their Journal Dashboard.
 From the Journal Dashboard editors can see the latest activity across their journals, including:

 - When manuscripts are submitted